AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 The following derivations focus on *throughput* of particular blockchain designs and scaling configurations.
 Raw throughput of a network, $T_i$, is measured in bytes/sec (B/s) for some level of nesting, $i$.
 Note that $T_i$ directly corresponds to a design's maximum transactions per second (tps) via ${tps}_i = \nicefrac{T_i}{Tx_{avg}}$, where $Tx_{avg}$ is the average size of a transaction.
 The raw B/s throughput of a chain at the $i^{th}$ level of nesting is denoted by $k_i$.
 Note that $T_i$ is a *calculated* value, but $k_i$ is a *parameter* that may be chosen.
 An increase to $k_i$ is equivalent or similar to an increase in maximum block size.

 Shown below are relationships between the number of chains at a level of nesting, $N_i$, and the network throughput at that level of nesting, $T_i$.
-For existing blockchain designs, note that $N_1 = 1$.
+For most existing blockchain designs, note that $N_1 = 1$.

 Additionally, $O(k_i)$ is defined via $O(k_i) \equiv O(c)$.